rocketacademy/bootcamp-docs/algorithms/a.4-interview-strategies/a.4.1-introduction-to-algorithm-problems.md

 # A.4.1 Introduction to Algorithm Problems

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with the basic format of algorithm problems
+* be familiar with the solutions to basic algorithm problems
+* understand how algo challenge sites like Leetcode and Hacker Rank work and how to use them

+## Introduction

 Algorithm questions are a subset of programming in that the question that is asked is usually one-dimensional.
 It has a right and wrong answer, and a preferable and less preferable way to solve the problem.
 This constrained problem space is a more "pure" form of programming without any system engineering considerations or users.

 In order to have a specific, testable solution algorithm questions must be formulated in a precise math problem-like language.
 Reading the question and understanding the phrasing may be one of the main challenges.